a-sturt123/CPT-IDS-Query/proposal.md

 ## 6. Prerequisite Knowledge & Skills

 I have experience with Python, SQL, SQLAlchemy, Discord bots, Linux, and Git from prior coursework and personal projects.
 My Network Security, Cybersecurity, and Server Administration classes have also given me a solid background for the network side of this project.
 The main thing I need to pick up is Scapy, which I plan to tackle early on. -Ayden

+Networking is my main focus as a student.
+I have insights into network traffic and what to look for when it comes to malicious traffic, and intrusion detection.
+I also have a lot of practice using python and sql as a student. -Darian

 ---